Snakes And Their Tongues: 10 Different Styles

 Tongue: pink in many shades.

-Japan has two ratsnake species: the Japanese ratsnake (Elaphe climacophora), and the 4-lined version, which is simple to distinguish.
+Mainland Japan has two ratsnake species: the Japanese ratsnake (Elaphe climacophora), and the 4-lined version, which is simple to distinguish.
 This species lives on Honshu and Hokkaido, skipping only the southern Ryukyu islands such as Okinawa.
-They get most of their calories from frogs, including montane brown frogs and tago’s brown frogs, but switch to lizards when none are available.
-Without their tongue, tracking these meals down would be virtually impossible, and this tongue is a pink colour, with many varying shades.
+They derive most of their calories from frogs, including montane brown frogs and tago’s brown frogs, but switch to lizards when none are available.
+Without their tongue, tracking down these succulent meals would be virtually impossible, and this tongue is a pink colour, with many varying shades.
 This matches the inside of their mouth, and differs to their eye, which is more bronze.

-Japanese 4-lined snakes (Elaphe quadrivirgata) are clearly recognisable in Japan by their namesake 4 lines, which are black against beige scales below.
+Japanese 4-lined snakes (Elaphe quadrivirgata) are clearly recognisable in Japan by their namesake 4 lines, which are dense black, contrasting against beige scales below.
 Their tongue also has a line through it – up close, a faint black runs through the pink.
+This species measures up to 200cm on certain islands, but is usually a far smaller 80-100cm.

 10 Marbled tree snake